carla-simulator/carla/Docs/cameras_and_sensors.md

 <h1>Cameras and sensors</h1>

 !!! important
-    This document still refers to the 0.8.X API (stable version).
+    This document still refers to the 0.8.X API (stable version), this API is currently located under _"Deprecated/PythonClient"_.
 The proceedings stated here may not apply to latest versions, 0.9.0 or later.
 Latest versions introduced significant changes in the API, we are still working on documenting everything, sorry for the inconvenience.

 !!! important
     Since version 0.8.0 the positions of the sensors are specified in meters